tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 });
 ```

-Make a button in your app or front-end framework:
+Make a button in your app or front-end framework.
+The following code is for Angular.

 *app.component.html*
 ```html